-OKLAHOMA CITY — Reinsurance intermediaries in a Sept.
-26 motion ask that an Oklahoma federal court compel an insolvent insurer’s receiver to produce a settlement agreement regarding an underlying action as it relates to the receiver’s lawsuit alleging negligence in reinsurance services provided to the insurer (Oklahoma, et al. v.
+OKLAHOMA CITY — In an administrative closing order, an Oklahoma federal judge on Dec.
+3 noted that reinsurance intermediaries and the receiver for an insolvent insurer have reached a settlement as to the receiver’s lawsuit alleging negligence in reinsurance services provided to the insurer (Oklahoma, et al. v.
 Axiom Re LP, et al., No. 17-0484, W.D.
 Okla.).

-CHICAGO — A federal court erred in remanding to a state court a dispute between the U.S. Department of Health and Human (HHS) and an insolvent insurer’s liquidator over the government’s setoff of its own debt payments by first paying down the insolvent insurer’s debt, the Seventh Circuit U.S. Court of Appeals ruled Sept.
-25 (Jennifer Hammer v.
+CHICAGO — The Seventh Circuit U.S. Court of Appeals on Nov.
+21 denied a petition by the U.S. Department of Health and Human Services (HHS) asking for rehearing for limited purposes of removing two sentences from a decision finding that a federal court erred in remanding the HHS’s dispute with an insolvent insurer’s liquidator over the government’s setoff of its own debt payments by first paying down the insolvent insurer’s debt (Jennifer Hammer v.
 U.S. Department of Health and Human Services, No. 18-2523, 7th Cir., 2018 U.S. App.
-LEXIS 27368).
+LEXIS 33002).

 ST. LOUIS — On Nov.
 20, a Missouri federal judge ruled on five summary judgment motions filed by a special deputy receiver, state insurance guaranty associations and banks on issues in a dispute over the mishandling of funds belonging to insolvent funeral insurers (Jo Ann Howard & Associates P.C., et al. v.
 J. Douglas Cassity, et al., No. 09-01252, E.D.
 Mo., 2018 U.S. Dist.
 LEXIS 197542).